Recognition & Compliance

 Trusted by Professionals, Built for the Future

-Legal Aspects FAQ
+Further Aspects FAQ

 Can a Proofbox disclosure prevent others from patenting my idea?

 Yes.
-Once published, your disclosure is legally recognized as prior art.
+Once published, your disclosure is recognized as prior art.
 It prevents others from obtaining patent protection for the same invention, as it no longer fulfills the novelty requirement under EPC Article 54 and 35 U.S. Code § 102.

 Absolutely.
 Proofbox publications are timestamped, publicly accessible, findable, and evidently available – fulfilling requirements under EPO G1/92, USPTO MPEP § 2128, and WIPO PCT Rule 34.1.
-This makes them legally valid as prior art in Europe, the US, and internationally.
+This makes them valid as prior art in Europe, the US, and internationally.

 Unlike static archives, Proofbox offers an end-to-end solution: